refinedev/refine/documentation/tutorial/essentials/data-fetching/fetching-data/index.md

 Now, we should be able to see the product name on our screen.

-In the next chapter, we'll be learning about the Refine's `useUpdate` hook to update a single record from our API and implement the `update` method in our data provider.
+In the next step, we'll be learning about the Refine's `useUpdate` hook to update a single record from our API and implement the `update` method in our data provider.

 </Sandpack>